Adam Doneger

 Adam Doneger (born December 5, 1980, in Hewlett, New York) is a former professional lacrosse player.
 He attended and played his college lacrosse at Johns Hopkins University where he was team Captain as a senior and a two-time First Team All-American.

 International career

 Doneger played for the 2002 U.S. Men's National Team in World Lacrosse Championship that won the Gold Medal.

 Professional career

-Doneger was a midfielder with the New Jersey Pride in Major League Lacrosse.
+Adam Doneger was a midfielder with the New Jersey Pride in Major League Lacrosse.
 He won the Major League Lacrosse Rookie of the Year Award in 2003.
 He retired prior to the 2008 season.

-Since 2003, Doneger has been in the real estate business in NYC where he currently works at Cushman & Wakefield on their Capital Markets team.
+Doneger currently serves as Executive Vice Chairman of U.S. Capital Markets at Newmark.
+He joined the firm in February 2023 after spending more than six years at Cushman & Wakefield.
+Over the course of his career, Doneger has worked on over $150 billion of transactions across all asset classes, including multifamily, office, retail, industrial, self-storage and hotel.

+Prior to Cushman & Wakefield, Doneger worked at Eastdil Secured where he served as Managing Director and Brookfield Asset Management in their Real Estate Debt Fund.
+He began his career at Morgan Stanley in their real estate group.